GitMirroring/gnuboot/website/pages/fsf40/index.md

 Having broken links isn't nice and so this should be fixed.

-In this case the following patch could help, as we also need to properly integrate the SVG source code of the logos we have in GNU
+In this case the following patch has been applied, as we also need to properly integrate the SVG source code of the logos we have in GNU
 Boot: